Torotoro National Park, Bolivia’s epic jurassic adventure hub

 5 unforgettable tours in Torotoro

 Ciudad de Itas includes an epic rock/cave formation that looks like a cathedral, and another that resembles a very large penis (guess which we preferred).
 For this half-day tour, we had an excellent guide, in a very new minibus, who took us to the Ciudad de Itas to see a number of above-ground caves and an incredible view of the canyon from afar, teaching us about the rock formations and showing us ancient cave paintings from civilisations long gone.

 We expected to be dropped straight off at the Ciudad de Itas, but instead we had to hike an hour each way, but saw many interesting things along the journey, such as the Torotoro Canyon from afar.
 Note, this particular tour is at times very challenging, including free rock climbing up some pretty vertical walls with no harnesses and some parts where we climbed up some precarious looking ladders and used a rope to haul ourselves up to safety.
 Although we didn’t go to the most popular dinosaur footprints, we still saw a few on the way to the caves, which were very well preserved!

-The caving was the tour Lozzy was the most worried about, being fairly claustrophobic.
-But caving in the Umajalanta Cavern was so out of this world in both proportion and beauty, and the route was so adventurous that she soon forgot her anxieties.
+The caving was the tour in Torotoro that I was the most worried about, being fairly claustrophobic.
+But caving in the Umajalanta Cavern was so out of this world in both proportion and beauty, and the route was so adventurous that I soon forgot my anxieties.
 After parking up and passing by some dinosaur footprints, we were given helmets and head-torches and briefed briefly for the activity.
 There are lockers at the entrance to keep your stuff in for a small fee.

 Getting through the Umajalanta Cavern is physically challenging, and unlike other caving experiences we’ve had, the actual guiding from the guide was, at times, minimal, with him sometimes pointing up in a general direction and telling us to find our own route out towards the light while he helped the slower people.